-Grants are given in the form of pensions.
-These are distributed half-yearly to the two remaining long-standing beneficiaries at the rate of £500 per annum.
+Grants are distributed half-yearly to the two remaining long-standing beneficiaries at the rate of £500 per annum.
 Additionally, the directors appointed Elizabeth Finn Care (trading name Turn2us) in 2012 to identify further beneficiaries all of which receive £500 per annum.